MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Deploy-a-Cloud-Witness-for-a-Failover-Cluster.md

 ms.author: kumud
 ---
 # Deploy a Cloud Witness for a Failover Cluster

->Applies To: Windows Server Technical Preview
+> Applies To: Windows Server 2016

-Cloud Witness is a new type of Failover Cluster quorum witness being introduced in Windows Server 2016 Technical Preview.
-This topic provides an overview of the Cloud Witness feature, the scenarios that it supports, and instructions about how to configure a cloud witness for a Failover Cluster that is running Windows Server 2016 Technical Preview.
+Cloud Witness is a new type of Failover Cluster quorum witness being introduced in Windows Server 2016.
+This topic provides an overview of the Cloud Witness feature, the scenarios that it supports, and instructions about how to configure a cloud witness for a Failover Cluster that is running Windows Server 2016.
 *    [Cloud Witness Overview](#BKMK_CloudWitnessOverview)
 *    [Cloud Witness Supported Scenarios](#BKMK_CloudWitnessSupportedScenarios)
 *    [Set up a Cloud Witness for a cluster](#BKMK_CloudWitnessSetUp)

 ## <a name="BKMK_CloudWitnessOverview"></a>Cloud Witness Overview
-Figure 1 illustrates a multi-site stretched Failover Cluster quorum configuration with Windows Server 2016 Technical Preview.
+Figure 1 illustrates a multi-site stretched Failover Cluster quorum configuration with Windows Server 2016.
 In this example configuration (figure 1), there are 2 nodes in 2 datacenters (referred to as Sites).
 Note, it is possible for a cluster to span more than 2 datacenters.
 Also, each datacenter can have  more than 2 nodes.
 A typical cluster quorum configuration in this setup (automatic failover SLA) gives each node a vote.
 One extra vote is given to the quorum witness to allow cluster to keep running even if either one of the datacenter experiences a power outage.
 The math is simple - there are 5 total votes and you need 3 votes for the cluster to keep it running.

 ![](media/Deploy-a-Cloud-Witness-for-a-Failover-Cluster/CloudWitness_1.png)